wyatt-kinkade/CDPPi/README.md

 # CDPPi
 Network Discovery Tool to be Deployed to a Raspberry Pi, this isn't exactly a fancy one, tweaking and tools will be performed later, merely is leveraging mutt, lldpd, and nmap to gather basic information and sending it via email.
+Additional Slack notifications are available if one configures a bot with a slack token to send out notifications.

 Just a simple set of scripts to install and configure CDPPi.